 Ditch all grains—corn, rice, oats, quinoa, and flours…yes, even whole wheat flour, which converts to sugar in our bodies.
 Did you know that two slices of whole wheat bread raise your blood sugar more than two tablespoons of table sugar?
 “Flour” includes noodles/pasta, breaded/dredged meats (McNuggets, anyone?) pretzels, breakfast cereals, tortillas, crackers, pizza, sandwiches, and baked goods (pastries, cakes, cookies, brownies, pies, donuts).
 WHAT I USE: Until I’m within 5 pounds of my goal weight, I don’t use any substitutes.
 After that, I mostly use almond flour and coconut flour for baking, and for pasta, I use zero-carb shirataki noodles or vegetable noodles.
 Some people can add small portions of non-wheat starches back into their diet once they’ve met their weight goals…always add in small increments, keeping an eye on your weight; if you start to gain, back off and eat more carefully.

-Start the day with protein—not starch or sugar.
-Try free-range omega-3 eggs, a protein shake, a tofu scramble, veggie-meat (watch the carbs; read labels), or meat-fish-poultry and sautéed veggies.
+Start the day with protein—Try free-range omega-3 eggs, a protein shake, a tofu scramble, meat-fish-poultry and sautéed veggies, veggie-meat (watch the carbs; read labels).
 Skip the bagels, muffins, and donuts.
 WHAT I USE: I use non-gmo, organic, grass-fed whey protein powder or low-carb vegan pea protein (Orgain) for my morning smoothies, or make a quick Minute Muffin with nut flours and an organic free-range egg, or saute mushrooms, red bell peppers, some green veggies and a protein of some sort.

-Have protein with every meal—try nuts like peanuts, almonds, Brazil nuts, cashews, macadamias, or pecans… seeds like pumpkin, chia, or hemp… or have grass-fed meat, free-range poultry, wild-caught fish, seafood from clean waters, organic tofu, or a veggie-meat (watch the carbs; read labels).
+Have protein with every meal—try nuts like peanuts, almonds, Brazil nuts, cashews, macadamias, or pecans… or have grass-fed meat, free-range poultry, wild-caught fish, seafood from clean waters, organic tofu, or a veggie-meat (watch the carbs; read labels).
 Skip all legumes/beans for now.
-WHAT I USE: I eat nuts and seeds daily, usually in 1/4-cup total daily quantities.
-I eat very small portions of Great Northern beans, chick peas, and black beans…but only when all my weight loss goals have been met.
+WHAT I USE: I eat almonds daily, but no more than a 1/4-cup total.

-Eat less food—use a smaller plate, and eat more fats and veggies to feel full and satiated.
+Eat less food—use a smaller plate, and eat more veggies to feel full.
 When eating out, ask for a leftover food container first, and put half the meal inside for another meal tomorrow.
-Add fats to to your remaining food (olive oil, butter, sour cream).
+You can add fats to to your remaining food (olive oil, butter, sour cream).
 WHAT I USE: For my biochemistry, I have to keep my calories very low to lose weight.
 It’s a combo of post-menopause and a rather slow metabolism.
 Oh well.
 I use MyFitnessPal’s online food diary and log everything I eat, every day.
 I know.
 Sounds boring.
 But make it a habit, and be honest, and you’ll find where extra calories are sneaking in and sabotaging your weight loss goals.

-Don’t get hungry, eat snacks—have a tablespoon of peanut butter or cream cheese in a celery stick, or a few macadamia nuts, a modest chunk of grass-fed cheese, or a slice of wild-caught smoked salmon rolled up with grass-fed cream cheese.
-WHAT I USE: When traveling, I make Minute Muffins for long trips, but I also fall back on my favorite nibbles, like mixed nuts or a few tablespoons of peanut butter and a dill pickle (it may sound weird, but it’s delish).
+Don’t get hungry, eat snacks—have a tablespoon of peanut butter or cream cheese in a celery stick, or a few nuts, a modest chunk of grass-fed cheese, or a slice of wild-caught smoked salmon rolled up with grass-fed cream cheese.
+WHAT I USE: I usually nibble on almonds (no more than a 1/4 cup per day) or two tablespoons of peanut butter and a dill pickle (it may sound weird, but it’s delish).

-Drink more water—at least eight glasses a day.
-Coffee doesn’t count!
+Drink more water—at least eight glasses a day—coffee doesn’t count!
 Start your morning with a big glass of water with a squeeze of lemon, or some infused-water, which gives your whole system a healthy jumpstart.
 WHAT I USE: We have water filter at home and I carry around my personal bottle of filtered water for all-day clean water.
-Please try to avoid bottled water, it’s expensive, terribly hard on the environment, and isn’t necessarily any cleaner than tap water.
+Please avoid buying bottled water, it’s expensive, terribly hard on the environment, and isn’t necessarily any cleaner than tap water.

 Take care of your micronutrients—take a good multivitamin, a fish oil capsule, and probiotics.
 The multivitamin will make sure you’re getting the trace nutrients you may be missing, the fish oil will provide you with the Omega-3s that aren’t made by our bodies, and the probiotics will help heal your gut flora after all the sugar and flour it’s gotten over the years.
 WHAT I USE: Every day, I take a multi-vitamin, calcium-magnesium supplement , probiotic, fish oil capsule (vegans/vegetarians can use a flax seed supplement), and some amino acids.
 That’s my base.
 Sometimes I take a few other things, depending on my state of health.